Triberg Waterfalls – the highest non-Alpine waterfalls

 Besides these There are many more waterfalls in the Black Forest.
 In terms of height, the Triberg waterfalls are only exceeded by the Kuhwandel waterfalls in Bavaria (270 m), the Königsbachfall (200 m) and the Röthbachfall, which is Germany's highest waterfall with a drop of almost 470 meters.
 The Todtnau waterfalls in the southern Black Forest, as well as the All Saints Waterfalls are among the most worth seeing falls in the Black Forest.

-But the Triberg waterfalls count, together with the historic old town of Triberg and the largest cuckoo clock in the world, undoubtedly one of the most impressive sights in the Black Forest and attract thousands of visitors every year.
+But they count, along with the historic old town of Triberg and the largest cuckoo clock in the world, undoubtedly one of the most impressive sights in the Black Forest and attract thousands of visitors every year.

 The falls are most impressive during the spring melt season or during heavy rains.
 Then the cascading masses of water are of such overwhelming size and strength that every visitor lingers in awe.